pulkitcollier/CloudComputingFinal/modelling.md

 ### cluster interpretation

 cluster interpretation
-the second cluster (1) is the small cluster, where there is higher follower, favarites count, activity_cout, but the averaged_scores is much lower
+the second cluster (label 1) is the much smaller cluster, where there is higher follower, favarites count, activity_count, but the averaged_scores is much lower

 ### threshold based on clusters